 The MSU SSL Virtual Private Network (VPN) provides faculty and staff a secure connection for accessing the MSU network when off campus.
 Using the VPN provides the connection with an IP address local to the MSU campus network.

 While the VPN provides access to MSU’s campus network, it doesn’t ensure an encrypted path between you and the servers your department may host.
-If you work with sensitive data online, get help from your local system administrator to make sure your communications are secure and encrypted.
+If you work with sensitive data online, get help from your department system administrator to make sure communications are secure and encrypted.

 Regular faculty, full-time staff, retirees, trustees, and graduate students can log in to the SSL VPN service using their MSU NetID at vpn.msu.edu.